LozinskiMatthew/med-assistant-project/README.md

-# 🔍 Advanced RAG System with Dual Backend Architecture for medical diagnosis
+# Advanced RAG System with Dual Backend Architecture for medical diagnosis

 This project implements a large-scale, production-ready **Retrieval-Augmented Generation (RAG)** system, designed for modularity, scalability, and cloud-native deployment.
+The project is designed as an AI Doctor, where properly chosen group of agents respond with retrieved content to the user questions about their illnesses, additionally agents can use user defined documents.

-## 🧠 Overview
+## Overview

 An advanced RAG system integrated within a **RESTful API**, using a **multi-container architecture** to maintain clean separation of concerns: